List of highways in Australia

 Roads with highway names in Australia are roads that are usually, but not necessarily, classified as a highway by a state or territory road authority.
 There are also many roads classified as a highway, but without a highway name.
-For example, Great Southern Highway is classified as a main road, not as a highway, or Hereward Highway in the Sydney suburb of Blacktown which is a two lane suburban street with the name Highway, while the King Georges Road is classified as a highway, but does not have the word "Highway" in its name.
+For example, the Great Southern Highway is classified as a main road, not as a highway, or Hereward Highway in the Sydney suburb of Blacktown which is a two lane suburban street with the name Highway, while the King Georges Road is classified as a highway, but does not have the word "Highway" in its name.
 There are a number of freeways in Australia, or freeway-standard roads, which may or may not be classified as highways, and may or may not be named as highways.

 This list contains all roads that satisfy one of the following criteria: